Relay Selection with Channel Probing in Sleep-Wake Cycling Wireless Sensor Networks: Unrestricted Class : An Informal Discussion

-In this section we will consider the complete class $\Pi$.
-Here we will only informally discuss the possible structure of the optimal policy within $\Pi$.
-Formal analysis is still in progress at the time of this writing.
-However, we will write the expressions for the recursive cost-to-go functions (analogous to the ones in (\ref{cost_to_go_stagek_stateb_equn}) and (\ref{cost_to_go_stagek_statebF_equn})).
+In this section, based on the insights we have obtained from the analysis in the previous sections, we will informally discuss the possible structure of the optimal policy within the unrestricted class of policies, $\Pi$.